 When we work on a development project as a collaborator, we have commit privileges to the main repository on GitHub.
 The development workflow for collaborators in a team takes advantage of some Git functionality that we don't often use on pair projects: Branching and merging.
 Below is a general outline of this workflow.
 Use this lesson as a reference when working on your group project this week:

 Build a repo on Github and add all team members as collaborators.
-Clone the GitHub master repo to each pair's desktop with
+Clone the GitHub main repo to each pair's desktop with

 $ git clone <repo-url>.
 Navigate to the project with